-This spring, the provincial government began a consultation on a new definition of Employment Areas that would be narrowed to only include warehousing, distribution, and related industries.
+Last spring, the provincial government began a consultation on a new definition of Employment Areas that would be narrowed to only include warehousing, distribution, and related industries.
 The new Provincial Planning Statement (PPS) would also make it mandatory for municipalities to consider conversion requests, i.e., requests by developers to change zoning away from Employment Lands, more frequently.

 FilmOntario made a submission to this consultation, asking that the government explicitly include film and television production in the definition of Employment Areas, and maintain the current timeframe for consideration of employment land conversions.
 We argued that ensuring there is stability in the municipal planning process, and protecting Employment Areas for studio infrastructure, will assist in promoting Ontario as a stable jurisdiction for investments in production.
 We also met with several government officials to promote this position.
-We are waiting for the final PPS to be published in the near future.